python/cpython/Doc/extending/extending.rst

 parameters to be passed in as a tuple acceptable for parsing via :c:func:`PyArg_ParseTuple`; more information on this function is provided below.

-The :const:`METH_KEYWORDS` bit may be set in the third field if keyword arguments should be passed to the function.
+The :c:macro:`METH_KEYWORDS` bit may be set in the third field if keyword arguments should be passed to the function.
 In this case, the C function should accept a third ``PyObject *`` parameter which will be a dictionary of keywords.
 Use :c:func:`PyArg_ParseTupleAndKeywords` to parse the arguments to such a